wemake-services/wemake-python-styleguide/README.md

 ## Contributing

-See [CONTRIBUTING.md](https://github.com/wemake-services/wemake-python-styleguide/blob/master/CONTRIBUTING.md) file if you want to contribute.
+See ["Contributing" section](https://wemake-python-styleguide.readthedocs.io/en/latest/_pages/contributing.html) file in the docs if you want to contribute.
 You can also check which [issues need some help](https://github.com/wemake-services/wemake-python-styleguide/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) right now.